AmpersandHQ/generator-magepack/README.md

 ## How to install

 Make sure Node.js 6.30 is installed and Yeoman is available for it.
-See below for Node.js 6.3.0 install instructions via nodenv.
+See the end of this readme for Node.js 6.3.0 install instructions via nodenv.

 1. Git clone (git clone git@github.com:AmpersandHQ/generator-amp-node.git) to you local machine
 2. Install yeoman `npm install -g yo`